How to Promote Your Business Pre-Launch: A Step-by-Step Guide

 Brick-and-Mortar Businesses

 : Focus on connecting with the local community and nearby businesses.
+Local community will be an important part of your ongoing marketing strategy, so don’t be shy about making new business friends.

 Online or Service-Based Businesses: Emphasize storytelling and leading with education to reach a wider audience.